scrapoxy/scrapoxy/packages/website/connectors/freeproxies/guide.md

 ## Scrapoxy

-Open Scrapoxy User Interface and select `Credentials`:
+Open Scrapoxy User Interface and select `Marketplace`:

 ### Step 1: Create a new credential

 ![Credential Select](spx_credential_select.png)

-Create a new credential and select `Free Proxies List` as provider.
+Select `Free Proxies List` as provider to create a new credential (use search if necessary).

 ---